 He graduated from University of Southern California (BA), Northwestern's Kellogg School of Management (MBA), and the University of San Francisco School of Law (JD).
 Jeff and his wife, Susan, breed and race thoroughbreds in California and have three adult children.

-Dan Rea serves as Executive Vice President/General Manager of the Pawtucket Red Sox, and has served in the GM role since joining the organization in November, 2015.
+Dan Rea serves as Executive Vice President/Real Estate Development & Business Affairs of the Pawtucket Red Sox.
+He has served in the GM role since joining the organization in November, 2015.
 In his role with the PawSox, Rea (pronounced "Ray") is responsible for the day-to-day operations of the Front Office and the organization as a whole.

 Prior to joining the PawSox, Rea spent 10 years with the Boston Red Sox, beginning with the team during his freshman year at Harvard University in 2006.
 Upon graduating four years later, Rea assumed a leading role in the planning and execution of Fenway Park's 100th anniversary, co-editing three books published by the club in advance of the 100th, and coordinating the park's centennial celebration on April 20, 2012 that welcomed over 200 Red Sox alumni back to Fenway Park.
 Rea also oversaw the organization's historical archives and served as head scriptwriter for pre and in-game ceremonies at Fenway Park during his time in this position.